hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="rswob-anchor"></a>
 **5.i.c.
 Reverse shell without Bash**

-Especially embedded systems do not always have Bash and the */dev/tcp/* trick will not work.
+Embedded systems do not always have Bash and the */dev/tcp/* trick will not work.
 There are many other ways (Python, PHP, Perl, ..).
 Our favorite is to upload netcat and use netcat or telnet:

 On the remote system: